vitorpavinato/AglyPoolseq/analysis/README.md

-# Dataset used for the analysis
+# Dataset used in the analysis

-### Variant calling files produced by the mapping + variant calling pipeline and used for the analysis
+### Variant calling files produced by the mapping + variant calling pipeline and used in the different analysis steps

 🗂️ The datasets were produced by running the mapping pipeline with different minimun and maximum read coverage and by running the variant calling pipeline with different _BAM_ (from each pipeline run).
 This was done because each instance of the mapping pipeline started with different sequencing coverage.